songfd2018/BUSseq-0.99.0/README.md

 # Demo

-Please find the pdf file for the detailed instructions on how to use the package by running the following codes in the `R` session:
+Please check the user's guide for the detailed instructions on how to use the package by running the following code in the `R` session:

 ```
 vignette("BUSseq_user_guide",package="BUSseq")  # view the vignettes
 ```

-For a given number of cell types *K*, it takes about 6 minutes to run on the demo dataset.
+For a given number of cell types *K*, it takes about 6 minutes to run the analysis for the demo dataset.
 To select the optimal *K*, we need to compare the BIC values for different *K*s.
 In the vignettes, we enumerate *K* from 2 to 6.
 As a result, we need about 5 * 6 = 30 minutes.
 When we have a multi-core computer or a cluster, we can run BUSseq with different *K*s in parallel.
 In that case, with 5 cores, we can finish all the computation within 10 minutes.

 # Instructions for use
-Please follow the steps in the [BUSseq implementation](https://github.com/songfd2018/BUSseq_implementation) repository to reproduce all the results and figures of simulation and real data analysis.
+Please follow the steps in the [BUSseq implementation](https://github.com/songfd2018/BUSseq_implementation) repository to reproduce all the results and figures in our [manuscript](https://www.biorxiv.org/content/10.1101/533372v1).

 # Citation
 BUSseq manuscript is available from [bioRxiv](https://www.biorxiv.org/content/10.1101/533372v1).
 If you use BUSseq for your work, please cite our paper.